Role of the Governors

-Teaching and Learning Working Party (with effect from 1.9.2021), will consist of the following governors: Martin Burford, Ceri Hurcombe, Matt Parker and Amy Pye.
+Teaching and Learning Working Party (with effect from 1.9.2021), will consist of the following governors: Martin Burford, Ceri Hurcombe, Bethany Clark, Anthony Lucas-Smith, Judith Tyler and Amy Pye.
 They will meet once a term and feedback at the full governing body meetings.

 The governing body is statutorily responsible for determining the mission, educational

 character, values and ethos of a school.
 The educational character is often viewed as the